Does this test have other names?

 How is this test done?

-This test requires a urine sample.
-Your healthcare provider will tell you how to collect
+This test is done with a urine sample.
+Your healthcare provider will tell you how

 Does this test pose any risks?

 This test poses no known risks.

 What might affect my test results?